 What can help with anger and emotional symptoms in menopause?

 There a lots of things to help you through this phase (and it is only a phase).
 And it’s important to ask for help - a survey by the British Menopause Society showed that only half of women go through menopause without consulting a healthcare professional, and 42 per cent reported that the symptoms were worse than they expected (on the plus side, this means it held no nasty surprises for the majority).
 Top of the list of problems were hot flushes, night sweats and a negative impact on their sex life.

 It’s a question of working out what works for you, and bearing in mind that might take time.

 Hormone replacement therapy (HRT)

 Hormone replacement therapy (HRT) replaces dwindling oestrogen and progesterone hormones, and can help with hot flushes and night sweats - which in turn can improve your mood and irritability, especially if you have not been sleeping well.

 HRT is only available on prescription in the UK so you should talk to your GP about whether it could be right for you.
-It is likely to be prescribed for only a few years at the most, and any risks will decrease once you stop taking it.
+It is likely to be prescribed for around 5 years at the most and you will be reviewed annually by your GP.